oats-ts/docs/src/md/OpenAPI_GettingStarted.md

 ## Install Oats generator modules

 To get generating, you'll need the main Oats module.
+This simply contains all that you need to generate, but you won't need anything from this module, when using the generated code:

 ```text
 npm i @oats-ts/openapi